ftrbnd/film-sync/README.md

 - Checks for new emails from the photo studio every 24 hours via Qstash request on the /daily route
 - Visits the link in the email and downloads the .zip file
 - Extracts the .TIF photos from the .zip file, and converts them into .PNGs
-- Uploads the .TIF images to Google Drive for storage, and .PNG images to my AWS S3 bucket for sharing, such as on on my [personal website :)][portfolio-url]
+- Uploads the .TIF images to Google Drive for storage, and .PNG images to Cloudinary for sharing, such as on on my [personal website :)][portfolio-url]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>